 If you’re into your beers and ales they brew their own here, and the food has a real rustic and local flavour with hearty classics such as lamb shank and game pie (which is what I had).

 Also, there are quite a few fires and comfy corners to bed down in for an afternoon and it’s a really popular place for ramblers and walkers in the area.

 As I said, there aren’t many places as cute as the Cotswolds.
 Walking around all the villages here really is like stepping back in time.

 Only being a couple of hours from London (and other cities such as Birmingham and Manchester), the Cotswolds really is the perfect weekend away, and I absolutely loved exploring this part of the UK.

 Also, Chloe loved it too, so if you’re looking at surprising your partner then you really can’t go wrong with the Cotswolds (and gents, you can thank me later…)

-Have you ever been to the Cotswolds on a weekend away before?
+Have you ever spent a weekend in the Cotswolds before?
 If so, what’s your favourite place and what do you like doing there?
 Let me know in the comments below!